AlexaCRM/alexacrm.github.io/integration-cds/cache-management.md

 {% include icds_warning.html %} By enabling this option, your site may slow down.
 Therefore, use it only for debugging purposes.

 ### Manage cache storage
-You can force Dataverse Integration to use specified storage by changing `ICDS_CACHE_STORAGE` option in `Advanced settings`
+You can force Dataverse Integration to use specified storage by changing `ICDS_CACHE_STORAGE` option in `Advanced settings`.

+For optimal performance of the cache clearing function, it is crucial to configure the settings in the Dataverse Admin Area under the Status menu.
+Follow these steps to ensure stable operation:
+1. Access the Advanced settings in the Dataverse Admin Area.
+2. Double-check that the value of the ICDS_CACHE_STORAGE option is set to `Files`.
+By paying attention to these settings, you can guarantee the smooth functioning of the cache clearing feature.

 To set cache settings, navigate to the `Cache` section in the Dataverse Admin Area.
 Here, you have the option to clear all cache or clear cache by type.